Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 Is an interpreter possible though... unfortunately the answer is, maybe not.

-Rustc is only about 40 megabytes, so in the worst case you could make a simple compile and run wrapper...
+Rustc is only about 40 megabytes, so in the worst case you'd think you  could make a simple compile and run wrapper...

 ...but the standard library is enormous,